 Philip H. Corboy Fellowship Program in Trial Advocacy

-Loyola graduates are among the most effective trial lawyers in Chicago, and in the nation.
+Loyola graduates are among the most effective trial lawyers in Chicago and in the nation.
 Many graduates attribute their success to Loyola's highly regarded trial advocacy program, which offers intensive coursework and opportunities to compete in national level mock trial competitions, while also encouraging students to gain real world experience through externships and clinic work.
 Loyola was a pioneer in adapting the widely-recognized methodologies of the National Institute for Trial Advocacy (NITA) for use in training law students in trial litigation skills.
-This innovative teaching program, now employed by many law schools, led to Loyola's winning the Emil Gumpert Award of the American College of Trial Lawyers for excellence in teaching trial advocacy as early as 1982.
-Loyola now serves as the Midwest regional headquarters for NITA.
+Loyola now serves as the site for the Midwest regional trial skills program for NITA.

 Loyola Mock Trial Teams

 The teams are chosen each spring by a panel of distinguished trial lawyers during an intensive two-day selection process.
 Approximately 100 students try out for positions in our mock trial program, and those who are selected receive intensive training in opening and closing statements, witness examination, case theory, and evidence.
-This training is administered through a three week summer training program to begin preparation, as well as regular practices with their coaches during the academic year.
+This training is administered as a semester-long curriculum in trial advocacy as well as a mock trial boot camp in addition to regular practices with coaches during the academic year.
 Students on each team also receive academic credit for their work.

 The Philip H. Corboy Fellowship Program in Trial Advocacy provides intensive training in trial advocacy to the ten students who are chosen annually as Corboy Fellows.
 The Fellows compete in national mock trial competitions each semester.
 Both first- and second-year students are eligible to compete for the Fellowships, which carry a financial stipend for each semester of student participation as well as academic credit.